sdummett/lk2/README.md

 LK2 is a Linux kernel module that implements a keyboard event logger.
 It captures all keyboard events through the Linux input subsystem and exposes them via a misc device at `/dev/keylogs`.

+The patterns exercised here (misc device registration, hooking into the input subsystem, and locking correctly across interrupt/atomic and process context) are the same building blocks used in real peripheral drivers such as GPIO, UART, or I2C on embedded Linux targets.

 **This project is strictly for educational purposes to understand:**
 - Linux kernel module development
 - Device driver architecture